TerryCaliendo/Multi-Value-Command-Line-Dictionary-Console-App/README.md

-Getting started
-npm install
-npm run dev
+## System Requirements

+- Node ^v14.17.3 / NPM ^6.14.13

+## Environment Setup

-Use Prettier w/ default settings
+- Use Prettier w/ default settings
-Linting is not used
+- Linting is not used

+## Development

+- npm install
+- npm run dev

-Assumptions:
+## Project Assumptions:

 - user input can contain any character
 - commands are case-insensitive